-For example, Brooks Brothers suits are notoriously roomy, except for the more modern cut Fitzgerald line.
-J Crew Ludlow are cut just right, and more fashion forward Italian suits might be cut super tight.
+For example, Brooks Brothers suits are notoriously roomy, except for the more modern-cut Fitzgerald line.
+J.Crew Ludlow are cut just right, and more fashion-forward Italian suits might be cut super-tight.

-That means you could be an entirely different jacket size in J Crew and say, Canali.
+That means you could be an entirely different jacket size in J.Crew and say, Canali.

 4. Hunt for Sales

 Now that you know what fits, you just need to play the waiting game.
-Nordstrom, J Crew, Barney’s Warehouse, and Banana Republic all regularly have great sales on suiting where you can get an excellent quality wool suit for half price or less.
+Nordstrom, J.Crew, Brooks Brothers 346, and Banana Republic all regularly have great sales on suiting where you can get an excellent quality wool suit for half price or less.

 5. Befriend a Local Tailor

-6. Go Custom When You Can Afford it
+6. Go Custom When You Can Afford It

-A suit custom made to fit the contours of your body will look better than anything you can get off the rack no matter how much you spend.
+A suit custom-made to fit the contours of your body will look better than anything you can get off the rack—no matter how much you spend.

-Indochino is an online suit maker that offers a custom made suit for the price of an off the rack suit from J Crew.
+Indochino is an online suit maker that offers a custom-made suit for the price of an off-the-rack suit from J.Crew.
 Amazingly, their sales can be just as good.